jess-of-the-woods/tid_til/notes/linuxTerminal.md

 - `lspci | grep Net`: info about Network Cards (wired & wireless)
 - `lsusb`: info about USB devices connected etc.
 - `wget`: web get, download a file from an address like: `wget locationToFile`
+- `netstat -tulpn`: check for open ports. run as root with `sudo netstat -tulpn` for process id's & program names

 #### SSH - Secure Shell